Last Updated: January 03 2020

 To update the contractor work order status, select the check boxes for each contractor work order, then select the Update Status, and click Update.

-Learn more about contractor work orders in Work Orders.
+Learn more about contractor work orders in How to Manage Contractor Work Orders.